We have a very specific goal - become the best place to stream new, independent music.

 By combining this understanding with Liz Pelly's fascinating expose about major label dominance in playlists, something becomes clear - Spotify is a service with mostly mass market appeal.

 Of course, as they're co-owned by the major labels, the company is automatically incentivized to promote those catalogs above all else.
-Merlin may have recently negotiated an "equitable" deal on behalf of indie labels, but the core of the service is not targeting either the creators or consumers of this market segment.
+Merlin may have recently negotiated an "equitable" deal on behalf of independent labels, but the core of the service is not targeting either the creators or consumers of this market segment.

 In case you think we forgot Bandcamp, we haven't.
 We love them, but they aren't a streaming service and don't have plans for such.